Moving from San Francisco to Aurora (Movers from $1,510)

-Quick Answer: The cost to move from San Francisco, CA to Aurora, CO averages from $1,025 to $7,413 depending on how much you're moving, your move date, and whether you hire a company or do the move yourself.
+Quick answer: A move from San Francisco to Aurora costs $1,079 to $8,277 and takes 3-8 days.
+The main factors that determine the cost and time are how much you’re moving, your move date, and whether you hire a company or do the 1,254-mile move yourself.

-Hiring a full-service San Francisco moving company will be on the more expensive side, while renting a truck or moving container is usually cheaper but requires more work.
+Hiring a long-distance moving company from San Francisco will be more expensive, while renting a truck or using a moving container is usually cheaper but requires more work.

 Moving the reverse route?
 We've got you covered with our Moving from Aurora to San Francisco guide.